-When I travel with my boyfriend, a padlock is always packed in our suitcase.
-So far, we’ve locked them in Barcelona, Lisbon, Prague, and Madrid.
+When I travel with Dan, we always pack a padlock in our suitcase.
+So far, we’ve locked one in Barcelona, Lisbon, Prague, Madrid and Budapest.
 We have an understanding most people find not normal.
 I don’t buy him gifts.
 He doesn’t shower me with flowers.
-Instead, we chain our love to bridges around the world.
-And yes, Paris too.
-Which is why I feel partially responsible for the fate of le Pont des Arts.
-We are just one of many couples who have passed through the City of Love to lock our fate.
+Instead, we chain our love to bridges like these around the world, including Paris.
+So I feel partially responsible for the fate of le Pont des Arts.
+We are just one of many couples who have passed through the City of Love to lock our fate on this very bridge.

-There are people out there who call this bridge less than pretty.
-Tacky and vandal.
 Two bloggers have actually started a petition.
-They’re fighting to ban love locks for good and have started a “No Love Locks” campaign.
+They say the bridge is tacky and vandal.
+They’re fighting to ban love locks for good and have even started a “No Love Locks” campaign.

-I won’t link to it but if you really want to sign the petition, it’s nolovelocks.com.
+I won’t hyperlink to it but if you really want to sign the petition, it’s nolovelocks.com.

 I refuse to sign my name.
 Maybe we could just stop dumping our keys into the river?
-Maybe we should nail graffiti culprits instead, not romantic couples in love?
+Maybe we should blame graffiti culprits instead, not romantic couples in love?

 I don’t see this bridge as tacky.
-I see it as a bridge with thousands of scribbled, mangled, rusty, weathered, locks.
-But each comes with its own tale.
-Each with its own Romeo and Juliet story.
+I see it as a bridge with thousands of scribbled, mangled, weathered, locks each with its own story to tell.